BhujayKumarBhatta/ms00/README.md

 Quick Start
 =============================
-for installation and configuration of docker with environment behind proxy , see the sectiom at the bottom of the page labelled as docker installation
+for installation and configuration of docker with environment behind proxy , see the sectiom at the bottom of the page labeled as docker installation

 	echo '10.174.112.106   lcldockerreg'  >> /etc/hosts
 	echo '10.174.112.100   testldapserver100' >> /etc/hosts